 Launch leader Super Mario 64 remains one of the most amazing and influential games of all time, and we can’t forget about GoldenEye 007, Mario Kart 64, or Super Smash Bros. – all local multiplayer essentials, of course.
 And that’s just a sampling of what made the N64 such a brilliant and revolutionary machine, even if using cartridges ultimately cramped its abilities.

 3) Nintendo Entertainment System (1986)

-Why did millions covet the NES Classic last Christmas?
+Why did millions make the NES Classic the must-have Christmas present of 2016?
 Because it’s the Nintendo, the original console that started it all.
 The NES established the company as a gaming juggernaut, almost singlehandedly saved the industry, and spawned some of the greatest franchises of all time.

 Super Mario?
 The Legend of Zelda?
 Final Fantasy?
 Mega Man?
 Castlevania?
 The list goes on and on and, while we’d put another home console just ahead (spoilers!), the NES remains legendary today.
 The NES Classic proved that, but the reminder wasn’t necessary.